This is a sponsored conversation written by me on behalf of Oregon Chai®. The opinions and text are all mine.

 - Preheat oven to 350 degrees F. Generously grease 9 inch by 5 inch loaf pan.
 I like to use a basting brush to make sure the oil coats all the parts of the pan.

-- Add the eggs.
-Mix together for 30 seconds to a minute on high speed until starting to get fluffy.
+- Add the 2 eggs.
+Mix together for about one minute on high speed until it starts to get fluffy.

 - Add the batter to the prepared loaf pan, using a rubber spatula to get all of the batter out and to smooth out the top.